No matter what the size of your business is, its success depends on the people working behind it.

-Now it’s time to build a plan of action to attract your potential employee and estimate resource requirements.
+Now it’s time to build a plan of action to attract potential employees and estimate resource requirements.

 Strategize where to publish the job opening

-The digital world offers a plethora of options when it comes to the job market.
+The digital world offers a plethora of options regarding the job market.
 But, having too many options can be confusing and may even reduce the efficiency of your hiring process.

-The options you can leverage to reach out to the prospective employees are:
+The options you can leverage to reach out to prospective employees are: